chanzone/com.opetmar.pcptab/README.md

 #Installation

-##Download this extension:
+* Download this extension.

-* Extract it to your CiviCRM Extensions Directory
+* Extract it to your CiviCRM Extensions Directory.
 * Load your extension in CiviCRM Extensions page.